 How Do I Become A Facilitator?

 Becoming a Facilitator requires a deep commitment to openness, a willingness to be vulnerable and responsive to individual sensitivities, and several hours of training.
-Please contact Darris.Cooper at iaabcfoundation.org if you’re interested in joining the team.
+Please contact Darris.Cooper@iaabcfoundation.org if you’re interested in joining the team.

 What Happens Next?

 The Listening Sessions are our first step in learning where best to focus our energy and resources as we move forward.
 The information we gain from these sessions will allow us to apply for grants, create programs, and find new ways to provide access to marginalized communities and people facing barriers to a robust and safe career in animal training and behavior.
 The information we gain will be shared with any other organization requesting it – it is through collaboration that the most opportunities will often arise, and the greatest change will come about.

 Together with our educators, the IAABC Foundation is offering scholarships to marginalized communities.
-Seats are limited because we’re small!
+Seats are limited but will grow as we do!

 Marginalized communities include people with disabilities, Black, Asian, Latine, Indigenous people, members of LGBTQIA+ community, and others often denied involvement in mainstream economic, political, cultural, professional, and social opportunities.